zaiisao/Documentation/en/Real-time-Messaging/RTM_releases_android.md

 - Supports call invitation required in most one-to-one or one-to-many voice/video chats.
 - Supports multiple instances so that you can call multiple RTM services in one process.
 - Categorizes the error codes so that you can quickly identify the problem.

+> Fore more information about the SDK features and applications, see [Product Overview](../../cn/Real-time-Messaging/RTM_releases_android.md).

 ## v0.9.1